sympy/sympy/doc/src/guides/custom-functions.md

   ```

   Here the expression `(m**2 + m)/2` is always an integer, but SymPy's
-  assumptions system is not able to deduce this
+  assumptions system is not able to deduce this:

   ```py
   >>> print(((m**2 + m)/2).is_integer)